 Some cases of type 2 diabetes are caused by genetic factors; however, the chances of getting it greatly increase if you are obese and/or physically inactive.
 The higher your body mass index (BMI), the greater your chances of getting type 2 diabetes.

 How do we know this?
 When type 2 diabetics increase their physical activity levels and lose weight, their diabetes either improves or goes away completely.

 Diabetic Retinopathy Treatment Options

-There are surgical options to shrink or mitigate damage to leaky blood vessels, and a number of medications that may improve symptoms.
-Avastin, Eylea, and Lucentis are medications that are injected directly into the eye, and may reduce internal swelling and slow the progression of the disease.
+The Mittleman Eye team offers several treatments to stop or slow the progression of diabetic eye disease.
+For example, there are surgical options to shrink or mitigate damage to leaky blood vessels, and a number of medications that may improve symptoms.
+Avastin, Eylea and Lucentis are medications that are injected directly into the eye, and may reduce internal swelling and slow the progression of the disease.
 Injectable steroids are also sometimes used.